The Complete Webinar Guide: Everything You Need to Know for Success

 Email List

-Perhaps the best form of organic promotion is through email.
+Perhaps the best form of organic promotion is through email marketing.
 If you have an existing list of contacts, you should send out an email inviting them to your webinar.
 Not only is it free, but this is also the most direct way of getting people to attend your event.

 People on your mailing list are considered warm leads, as they have already expressed an interest in your brand.
 As such, they are more likely to attend than someone who has never heard of you before.
 Send out a few emails leading up to the event and one final reminder the day before.